TwoBitMachines/FlareEngineDocs/source/AI/nodes.rst

    * - Jump To
      - The AI will jump towards the specified target.

+   * - Jump In Object
+     - The player can jump into this object to hide from AI.

+   * - Jump Out Object
+     - The player will jump out this object on button press.

    * - Push Back
      - If damaged, the AI will be pushed back (and flash).